arthurgassner/swissenergy-backend/README.md

 <br>

-This repository contains the ML backend powering an energy consumption prediction dashboard.
+This repository contains the ML backend powering an *energy consumption prediction dashboard*.

-Inspired by the [SFOE's energy consumption dashboard](https://www.energiedashboard.admin.ch/strom/stromverbrauch), I figured it would be a great opportunity to showcase an end-to-end ML project, going over the challenges one encounters during
+Inspired by the [SFOE's energy consumption dashboard](https://www.energiedashboard.admin.ch/strom/stromverbrauch), I figured it would be a great opportunity to talk about an end-to-end ML project, going over the challenges one encounters during

 - Problem Understanding
 - Data Ingestion